 Plant and business closings, downsizings, and reductions in hours affect employees in numerous adverse ways.
 Workers lose income, the security of a steady job and, often, the health and retirement benefits that go along with working full time.
-As a dislocated worker, you may have many questions about your health and retirement benefits.
+As a dislocated worker, you may have many questions, some of them concerning your health and retirement benefits.
 For instance, What happens to my health benefits?
 Can I continue health coverage until I get another job?
 Do I have access to my retirement funds?

 You may have rights to certain health and retirement benefit protections even if you lose your job.
-If your company provided a group health plan, you may be entitled to temporary continued health benefits if you cannot find a job immediately.
-You and your family also may have more affordable or more generous options for health coverage available through other group health plan coverage, such as through a spouse's plan, the individual Marketplace, and certain governmental programs.
+If your company provided a group health plan, you may be entitled to continued health benefits for a period of time if you cannot find a job immediately.
+You also may have more affordable or more generous options for health coverage available to you and your family through other group health plan coverage, such as through a spouse's plan, the individual Marketplace and certain governmental programs.
 With a change in employment, you should understand how your retirement benefits are affected.
 Knowing your rights can help you protect yourself and your family until you are working full-time again.

 This booklet addresses some of the common questions dislocated workers ask.
 In addition, there is a brief guide to additional resources at the back.
-Together, they can help you make critical decisions about your health care coverage and your retirement benefits.
+Together, they can help you in making critical decisions about your health care coverage and your retirement benefits.